joejo-joestar/pBee.ai-frontend/README.md

 This repository is to store the static files for the PBee.ai website.

+Libraries and Such:
+- React
+- Redux
+- Vite
+- Typescript
+- Tailwindcss
+- Bootstrap(?)

 ## TODO:
 - [ ] Finalization of Flow of Website
 - [ ] Weekly Deliverables